Guild of One-Name Studies

 We finally took the plunge at the start of 2018 and registered our own surname.
 Although we already have two other one-name studies, Eastlake and Estall, now that we've moved to Malta and are surrounded by thousands of Baldacchino 'cousins' on these islands, we couldn't resist finally getting started on a study of what we think is a fascinating surname.
 We've only just registered the name so this profile is a beginning step that will change a lot over time but we think that sharing and being in contact with others who are interested in the name is possibly the most important part, and certainly the most enjoyable part, of a one-name study.
 Our contact details are at the bottom of this profile and we hope to hear from you.

 Although born and raised in England, my husband Mark is half-Maltese, the son of Louis Baldacchino and Maggie Estall.
-We visited our family in Malta throughout the years and always dreamed of retiring to Malta but were only able to do so two years ago.
+We visited our family in Malta throughout the years and always dreamed of retiring to Malta but were only able to do so a few years ago.
 Now we're living in a country where everyone knows how to spell and pronounce our name, where it's the 50th most frequent surname and where daily we encounter the history of those who have held the name over eight centuries or so.

 Thanks to the well-reputed Maltese genealogists, Antoine Lanfranco and his son David, along with the extensive work of Charles Said-Vassallo on the maltagenealogy.com website, we have a good idea of our direct line paternal Baldacchino ancestors back to the 1500s.
 But our picture is currently a family history view, not a one-name study view, and we look forward to finding out much more.